Pipe Tobacco: Types and tips

-As you can well imagine, there are several types of pipe tobacco, all with different characteristics, which I am sure will make you fall even more in love with the fascinating world of slow smoking!
+There are different types of pipe tobacco, all with different characteristics, which we are sure will make you fall even more in love with the fascinating world of slow smoking!

 What are the categories of pipe tobacco?

-First of all, it is good to know that there is a classification of pipe tobaccos, which distinguishes three rather different broad categories, which you will be able to observe below.
+There is a classification of pipe tobaccos, which distinguishes three major categories, which we list below.

-English mixture is undoubtedly the best category of pipe tobacco to start with, because it is a really mild blend, especially suitable for the palates of newbies.
+English Mixture is undoubtedly the best category of pipe tobacco to start with, because it is a mild blend, suitable even for the palates of novices.

-English mixture can have various recipes and interpretations, which can differ not a little from each other.
+English Mixture has various interpretations, which differ not a little from each other.

-The element that most distinguishes it is the strongly present Latakia, which is often accompanied by Virginia, Oriental and other varieties.
+The element that most distinguishes it is Latakia, strongly present, often accompanied by Virginia, Orientals and other varieties.

-Let us now turn to aromatic tobaccos, which have the characteristic of undergoing a special treatment, called "flavoring."
+Let us now turn to aromatic tobaccos, which undergo a special treatment, called “flavoring.”

 The additives are mostly natural, such as brown sugar, cocoa, vanillin, essential oils or distillates.

-This is probably the category that the neophyte should avoid, because its strong flavors pinch the tongue in no small part, making it particularly intense and, sometimes, cloying to smoke.
+This is probably the category that the neophyte should avoid, because its strong flavors can tingle the tongue, making it especially intense, and sometimes cloying, to smoke.

-The more experienced smoker tends to prefer this category of tobaccos because they are naturally flavored.
+The more experienced smoker tends to prefer natural tobaccos because they are naturally flavored.

-Let us be clear: they, too, undergo some treatments during processing, but they are certainly less invasive than "aromatics."
+Let us be clear: these also undergo some treatments, but they are certainly less invasive than aromatics.

-These treatments serve to ensure an adequate level of sugary substances, which is necessary to regulate two fundamental properties, which are moisture and combustibility.
+These treatments serve to ensure an adequate level of sugary substances, necessary to regulate two fundamental properties: moisture and combustibility.

 Nowadays it is virtually impossible to come across pipe tobaccos in their pure state or untreated in any way.